shrutidahivalikar06/AI-Invoice-Reader/README.md

 These activities helped me understand the importance of community service, empathy, teamwork, and environmental responsibility.

 ### **Activities Involved**
-- **Blood Donation** – Donated blood and supported basic assistance tasks during the camp. <!-- add the location where you given -->
 - **Tree Plantation Drive** – Participated by planting trees and contributing to environmental improvement at Neral, Maharashtra.
 - **Helping Elder Citizens** – Assisted senior citizens through a food-serving activity, spending time serving and interacting with them at Badlapur, Maharashtra.

 ### **Impact / Contribution**

-- Helped create a supportive environment during the blood donation camp. <!-- add the location where you given -->
 - Actively participated in promoting a greener and cleaner surroundings.
 - Offered personal assistance to elder citizens through the food-serving activity, strengthening community bonds.
 - Improved skills in communication, coordination, and social responsibility.